-Yesterday morning, after snacking on a couple Snickerdoodle cookies from our gathering the night before, I made a bowl of fruit salad: watermelon, strawberries, and blueberries drizzled with syrup made from sugar, water, and oranges.
+Yesterday morning, after snacking on a couple Snickerdoodle cookies from our party the night before, I made a bowl of fruit salad: watermelon, strawberries, and blueberries drizzled with syrup made from sugar, water, and oranges.
 I put on a blue cotton dress and a flannel shirt, and Bret made me stand outside to make sure I wouldn’t freeze since it was only 44 degrees outside.
 In May.
 Surprisingly, I didn’t freeze!
 I’m acclimating.

 We got in the car, and drove 20 minutes to our friends’ house.
 Ten minutes of that drive were spent driving up, up, up a narrow mountain road.
 As usual, we couldn’t rely on the GPS completely.
 Something about winding gravel roads on a remote mountain doesn’t scream “priority” to google, I’ve learned.
 More than once, when trying to navigate home at night from a friend’s house, we’ve been stranded without GPS signal… or phone signal!
 Thankfully, Bret has an incredible sense of direction.

 When we arrived, the house that looks like a log cabin was full of friends.
 They’d arrived with trays of homemade muffins, polenta, and salad.
 I added my fruit bowl to the table.
 Our hosts were making a frittata with local eggs that one of Bret’s colleagues had gathered from the chicken in her backyard.
 There were Bloody Mary’s and Mimosas and Turkish tea.
 We’d agreed that it was too cold to eat on the back porch, so we pushed tables together and gathered around and enjoyed a really good meal.
 It felt good, familiar.